irmen/cx16assem/README.md

 # cx16assem

-File-based 65c02 assembler for Commander-X16
+File-based 65c02 assembler for Commander-X16 (Work in progress)

-Work in progress.

-Written in Prog8.
-(Requires prog8 compiler 6.2 or newer).
+Requires prog8 compiler 6.2 or newer to build from source.

 Compiling
 ---------